Nick Clegg urges Lord Rennard to apologise

 Lib Dem leader Nick Clegg has increased pressure on the party's former chief executive, Lord Rennard, to apologise following an inquiry into allegations he sexually harassed activists.

 The internal investigation found the claims could not be proved beyond doubt but evidence against him was "broadly credible" and he should say sorry.

 Mr Clegg told LBC Radio it was a matter of "great regret" he had not done so.

 But Lord Rennard's legal adviser said there was no reason to apologise.

 The peer resigned the party whip last year amid claims he made unwanted sexual advances to several women and touched them inappropriately, but he remains a member of its main policy-making body.

 He has always denied the allegations.

-An internal inquiry launched by the Lib Dems concluded that there was broadly credible evidence dating back several years of "behaviour which violated the personal space and autonomy of the complainants".'Basic decency'
+An internal inquiry launched by the Lib Dems concluded that there was broadly credible evidence dating back several years of "behaviour which violated the personal space and autonomy of the complainants".

 The party's internal disciplinary procedures require guilt to be established beyond reasonable doubt.